any-docs/css/content/guides/masking/mask_properties/index.md

 ## The `mask-origin` property

-When an element has padding, a border, or both, the {{cssxref("mask-origin")}} property defines which of these box edge values acts as the mask origin box, or the _mask positioning area_, within which a mask image is positioned, for that layer.
-The `mask-origin` property is analogous to the {{cssxref("background-origin")}} property, but with a different initial value and SVG-only values.
+When an element has padding, a border, or both, the `mask-origin` property defines which of these box edge values acts as the mask origin box, or the _mask positioning area_, within which a mask image is positioned, for that layer.
+The `mask-origin` property is analogous to the `background-origin` property, but with a different initial value and SVG-only values.

 HTML elements can have masks contained within their content border box, padding box, or content box.
 For example, if the `mask-position` is `top left`, is that relative to the border's outer edge, the padding's outer edge, or the content's outer edge?